Ntozake Shange

 Ntozake Shange (/ˌɛntoʊˈzɑːki ˈʃɑːŋgeɪ/ EN-toh-ZAH-kee-_-SHAHNG-Ê; October 18, 1948 – October 27, 2018) was an American playwright and poet.
 As a Black feminist, she addressed issues relating to race and Black power in much of her work.
-She is best known for her Obie Award–winning play, for colored girls who have considered suicide / when the rainbow is enuf (1975).
-She also penned novels including Sassafrass, Cypress & Indigo (1982), Liliane (1994), and Betsey Brown (1985), about an African-American girl run away from home.
+She is best known for her Obie Award-winning play, for colored girls who have considered suicide / when the rainbow is enuf (1975).
+She also penned novels including Sassafrass, Cypress & Indigo (1982), Liliane (1994), and Betsey Brown (1985), about an African-American girl who runs away from home.

 Among Shange's honors and awards were fellowships from the Guggenheim Foundation and Lila Wallace Reader's Digest Fund, a Shelley Memorial Award from the Poetry Society of America, and a Pushcart Prize.
 In April 2016, Barnard College announced that it had acquired Shange's archive.